zuozhenggh/learning-library/developer-library/weblogic-to-oci/provision-wls-oke/provision-wls-oke.md

 9. Click **Build**.

+10. Click the link to the job

-10. You can follow the build process by clicking on **Console Output** on the left menu.
+11. You can follow the build process by clicking on **Console Output** on the left menu.

     This will take 20 to 25 minutes.